Pytleniu/music_metrics/README.md

 # Music metrics

-This repository is home to the music_metrics Python package, developed as a part of the Advanced Programming in Python course at Warsaw University of Technology.
-The `music-metrics` package integrates various music analysis metrics from libraries such as `muspy`, `pretty_midi`, and `pypianoroll`, creating a unified platform for music evaluation.
-The package categorizes metrics into distinct types: different types of metrics:
+The `music-metrics` is a package that integrates various music analysis metrics from libraries such as `muspy`, `pretty_midi`, and `pypianoroll`, creating a unified platform for music evaluation.
+This project is developed as a part of the Advanced Programming in Python course at Warsaw University of Technology.
+The package categorizes metrics into different types:
 - Harmonic metrics
 - Pitch metrics
 - Rhythm metrics